My fee for each 50-minute session ranges from:

 Health Insurance?

 I am an “out-of-network provider” for all health insurance plans.
-This means that you pay me out of pocket and you are encouraged to seek reimbursement from your own insurance, if you have out-of-network coverage.
-I will provide monthly receipts (otherwise known as “superbill”) for you.
+This means that you pay out of pocket to me, and you could seek reimbursement from your own insurance, if you have a PPO insurance that covers out-of-network providers.
+I am happy to provide monthly receipts (otherwise known as “superbill”) for you.
+The superbills will be generated at the beginning of the month for the previous month.

 - If your insurance type is PPO, you should be able to request reimbursement from your insurance.
 However,